dcooney/block-manager/README.txt

 == Description ==

-The Block Manager is an intuitive tool for site admins to globally remove unwanted blocks and update the assigned category of individual blocks to organize the admin editing expereince.
+The Block Manager is an intuitive tool for site admins to globally remove unwanted blocks and update the assigned category of individual blocks to organize the admin editing experience.

 ### Features